Skip to content

 Advanced

 For most users, the functionalites described in Getting Started are sufficient.
-If you want to examine how you can configure the package's behavior for your own needs, check out Cofiguration.
+If you want to examine how you can configure the package's behavior for your own needs, check out Configuration.
 Or you can explore the two main functionalities of the package, namely the Bulk Download or the SOAP API download.

 Configuration